 Like Bangkok, Chiang Mai is one of Thailand’s most popular tourist destinations.
 It receives millions of visitors annually and is without a doubt the most visited city in Northern Thailand.
 With so many tourists flocking to Chiang Mai each year, it isn’t surprising that the city has a wealth of restaurants to choose from.

-As always, we try to find the best places to eat when we travel and that’s exactly what we sought to do when coming up with this Chiang Mai food guide.
-We consulted trusted food blogs and crowd review sites to find the best examples of local dishes in Chiang Mai.
-Things like the best khao soi, the best kai yang, and the best suki are all represented in this guide.
+We wanted to find the best restaurants in the city so we pored over Chiang Mai food blogs and crowd review websites to know where to find the best examples of local dishes like khao soi, kai yang, and suki.
 Also included is arguably the city’s most popular eatery – a humble street food stall offering braised pork leg by the legendary Cowboy Hat Lady!

-If you’re heading up north and wondering where to pull up a chair for some great food in Chiang Mai, then you’ve come to the right place.
+If you’re heading up north and wondering where you can go to get the best food in Chiang Mai, then you’ve come to the right place.

 Save This on Pinterest!